 The graduate program in Integrated Marketing Communications is designed for students seeking careers or seeking to advance their careers with marketers, advertising agencies, direct marketing organizations, public relations firms, and the media.
 For more information about this program, visit the program website at http://www.roosevelt.edu/imc.
-The Roosevelt IMC Program is offered at both the Chicago and Schaumburg campuses.

 The Chicago campus IMC Program.
 This program is designed to allow students optimum flexibility in scheduling classes.
 A full schedule is offered each fall and spring, including required courses and a selection of Principles Courses and general electives.
 Students may choose to pursue the program full-time or part-time, according to their needs.
 This program accepts new student admissions to begin in either fall or spring terms.